CTEC3905-2022/module-handbook/readme.md

 ## Staff

-- Dr Graeme Stuart (module leader): gstuart@dmu.ac.uk -
+- **Graeme Stuart** (module leader): gstuart@dmu.ac.uk
--
+- **Salimah Mohamed**: salimah.mohamed@dmu.ac.uk

 **Please note:** teaching staff contact outside timetabled hours is strictly via email.
 Please contact module leader for module enquiries.

 ## Module calendar

-The module runs from week 15 to week 25.
+The module runs from week 17 (25th January) to week 30 (30th April).

+Asynchronous content will be released on the Thursday prior to lab sessions the following week.
-Each week there will be a 2-hour timetabled lab session held online in blackboard collaborate.
+Each week there will be a 2-hour timetabled lab session held online in blackboard collaborate in groups of ~60.
-Each week asynchronous content will be released prior to lab sessions.
-In the first week there is no lab session.
-Four times, in weeks x, x, x and x there will be a face-to-face lab session for one hour.
+There will be four one-hour, face-to-face lab sessions in groups of ~11.
+Depending on which group you are in, these will be in weeks 17, 21, 25 and 29 or weeks 18, 21, 24 and 30.

+We will also have three online workshops (weeks 18, 21 and 24) with guest lecturer (and CTEC3905 module co-founder) Dave Everitt from the media school.

 For specific class times and locations, check your personal timetable.

 The final project hand-in date is: 4pm Friday 3 April 2021 (week 27) via the link under [Assessment on Blackboard](https://vle.dmu.ac.uk/webapps/blackboard/content/listContent.jsp?content_id=_4247904_1&course_id=_551514_1&mode=reset).